 What is SOARS?

-The Study of Associated Risks of Stillbirth (SOARS) is a surveillance project of the Centers for Disease Control and Prevention (CDC) and the Utah State Health Department.
+The Study of Associated Risks of Stillbirth (SOARS) is a surveillance project of the Centers for Disease Control and Prevention (CDC) and the Utah Department of Health and Human Services.
 SOARS is an ongoing, state-specific, population-based survey designed to collect information on maternal experiences and behaviors prior to, during, and immediately following pregnancy among mothers who have recently experienced a stillbirth.
 Stillbirth is defined as the in-utero death of a baby at 20 weeks of pregnancy or later.
 SOARS was initiated in 2018 to help health officials learn more about why stillbirths occur.
 Understanding the potential causes of stillbirth can lead to recommendations, policies, and services to help prevent them.

 Why is SOARS important?